Hyungchan Um: Amateur career

 Um grew up in Seoul, South Korea and attended Gyeonggi Commercial High School.
 As a senior, he batted .390 with three home runs and 30 RBIs in 21 official games.
 He also caught 101.2 innings while throwing out 70 percent of would-be base-stealers.
 For his performance on the year, he was presented the Lee Man-soo Award as the best catcher in South Korean high school baseball.

 Professional career

 Minor Leagues

 Um signed with the Kansas City Royals as an international free agent in July 2022.
-He made is professional debut in 2023 with the Arizona Complex League Royals.
+He made his professional debut in 2023 with the Arizona Complex League Royals.
 In June 2024, he was promoted to the Columbia Fireflies of the Single A Carolina League for the final two months of the 2024 season after batting .310 and slugging .500 with four home runs in the Arizona Complex League.
 During that time, Um entered the organizational prospect rankings by MLB Pipeline, Baseball America, and FanGraphs.